dxos/dxos/packages/bot/README.md

 ## Introduction

-Bots framework allows you to create a custom DXOS bot and run it on a KUBE, or use and run an already existent one.
+Bots framework allows you to create a custom DXOS bot and run it on a KUBE, or use and run an already existing one.
 Bots are human-like peers that can participate in parties, and are generally used to provide some kind of automated service.

 ## Core concepts